 - Silicone spray

-Jump start positive negative?
-The positive terminal is marked with a plus (+) sign and may be coloured red, the negative terminal is marked with a negative (-) sign and is coloured black.
+Jump start positive to negative?
+The positive terminal is marked with a plus (+) sign and may be colored red, the negative terminal is marked with a negative (-) sign and is colored black.

 How do you store a car long-term?
 Fill the gas tank and use a gas Stabiliser, remove the battery, rest chassis on axle stands and cover the car with a breathable car cover.